AI Pentesting Quickstart¶

 AI Pentesting explores your application, reasons about context, and attempts multi-step attack scenarios such as authorization bypass and business logic abuse.

-This guide walks you through prerequisites, your first scan, and how to interpret results.
+This guide walks you through prerequisites, your first assessment, and how to interpret results.

 Prerequisites¶

-Before running your first AI Pentesting scan, ensure you have:
+Before running your first AI Pentesting assessment, ensure you have:

 - An Escape account: Sign up at app.escape.tech